Amirkz80/Hamlet-Search-Engine/README.md

 The names of the different parts of the Python code are as follows:
 <search_engine, ranking_test, ranking_functions, index, boolean_tokenizer , boolean_parser , boolean_operators>

-And the name of the JavaScript code section is:
-< >
+And there is a UI component built with JavaScript and the React library.

 - Boolean_operators: